 Henning Otte, the CDU's parliamentary defense spokesman, said Germany would become "a more active contributor than it is now."

-, relieving French troops fighting an Islamist insurgency in the former colony.
+Germany has already promised to send 650 peacekeeping troops to Mali, relieving French troops fighting an Islamist insurgency in the former colony.
 Berlin also promised to strengthen its operations training anti-IS fighters in northern Iraq.

 "We will not only strengthen the training mission in northern Iraq, but also advance our commitment to against IS terror in Syria, including the use of RECCE reconnaissance Tornados," said Otte on Thursday.

 Sources told the DPA news agency that Germany would send a warship and at least one refueling aircraft, as well as providing satellite reconnaissance.
 The decision was made at a meeting of senior ministers in Berlin, called by Chancellor Angela Merkel

 Germany's non-aggressive post-war constitution means that the country has somewhat limited options in military engagements abroad, especially with regard to airstrikes.